gytdau/personalSite/index.md

 I care deeply about craft.
 I suspect most theories of impact underrate the commonplace and the beautiful, and undervalue obsession with doing the basic stuff well.
 </p>
 <p>
 In 2023, I moved from Dublin, Ireland to San Francisco.
-I'm currently building financial infrastructure for logistics at AtoB, and I previously interned at Stripe.
+I am currently working on some open ended research.
+I previously built financial infrastructure for logistics at AtoB and interned at Stripe.
 I'm also an <a href="https://newscience.org/emergent-ventures-winners/">Emergent Ventures</a> grant recipient.
 </p>
 <p>
 You can email me here: <a href="mailto:gytdau@gmail.com">gytdau@gmail.com</a>.